hanzcheng/Complete_flux_upwinded/README.md

 Main reference:

+H. M. Cheng and J. H. M. ten Thije Boonkkamp.
 Complete flux scheme with variable velocity fields with applications to coupled systems of equations.

 Other related references: